SorinaHamidifar/TitanNexus/README.md

 # ==========================================
 # Project: ConvergeCore
 # Description:
-# A powerful convergence point for building
+# A powerful convergence point for building scal
 # resilient, and impactful software projects.
 # ==========================================